-A minimum grade point average of 3.0 for all graded work presented for the degree is required.
-No units with a grade lower than a "C" may be credited toward fulfillment of the requirements for a master's degree.
+A minimum semester and cumulative grade point average of 3.0 for all graded work is required for doctoral and master's degree students.
+No units with a grade lower than a "B" may be credited toward fulfillment of the requirements for a doctoral degree and no units with a grade lower than a "C" may be credited toward fulfillment of the requirements for a master's degree.
 "CR" grades are excluded in calculating grade points.
 It is the responsibility of the student to remedy performance or program deficiencies (indicated by "D", "F", "WU", "I", "W" and "NC" grades) in the approved program prior to graduation.

 Students who are enrolled in graduate degree programs in conditionally classified or classified standing shall be subject to academic warning and subsequent disqualification if they fail to maintain a cumulative and semester grade point average of at least 3.0 in all units attempted subsequent to admission to the program.
 Disqualification may be either from further registration in a particular program or from further enrollment at the campus.
-Unclassified postbaccalaureate students will be disqualified immediately if their cumulative grade point average falls below 2.0.
+Unclassified post-baccalaureate students will be disqualified immediately if their cumulative grade point average falls below 2.0.
 Unclassified students are subject to probation and subsequent disqualification if they fail to earn a 2.5 grade point average each semester.

 Students in classified, conditionally classified, or unclassified standing who meet grade point average requirements stated above will be placed on Academic Warning if they earn one or two "NC" grades in a semester.
 Grades of "NC" earned in subsequent consecutive semesters will result in Probation, Continued Probation, or Disqualification, depending upon the number of "NC" grades earned and the semester grade point average.
+Students enrolled in culminating experience units are not exempt from this academic requirement.